cics-syslab/MAGI/docs/res/development.md

 ## Setup

-You will need to setup the environment as same as you

 always no stdout since we need that for logging

 info shown to student needs to be in output field